ampach/Sitecore.DevOps/README.md

 # Sitecore.DevOps

+##Github Workflow Secrets

+Current deployment process is designed as multi-environment where each environment have own list of secrets to support deployments into different subscriptions/resource groups/clusters.

+The table below is represent a list of required environment secrets:

 | Name  | Description | Default value |
 | ------------- | ------------- | ------------- |
 | AZURE_KV_NAME  | The name for a key vault in the Microsoft Azure Key Vault service.  |   |